 Remember, there is no cost to trainees.
 All expenses are covered.

 Have questions?
 Read more at EWIB’s Frequently Asked Questions or call (860) 215-9028.

 The groups that make the Manufacturing Pipeline possible

 The Eastern Connecticut Manufacturing Pipeline is one of several workforce-related programs overseen and administered by the Eastern Connecticut Workforce Investment Board (EWIB).
-The Pipeline program is funded by a 4-year, $6 million U.S. Department of Labor Workforce Innovation Grant (WIF) for Eastern Connecticut in partnership with the CT Department of Labor and EWIB.
+The Pipeline program is funded with a variety of state, private and philanthropic grant funds.